 Junior A only – trial Monday 22nd March 3.30pm – 5pm

 Year 9 & 10 WGC Grading Tournament (held at WGC)

 It is the responsibility of these teams to find their own coach if they want one.
-The team registration forms can be collected from outside the Sports Office, but each player still needs to complete their own registration form online and pay the fee.
-One team form per team needs to be returned to the Sports Office.
+One team form per team needs to be completed online but each player still needs to complete their own registration form online and pay the fee.
 Teams will not be entered until ALL players have registered and paid.

 We are always in need of coaches and managers.
 Coaching support is provided before and during the season.
 Please indicate your interest on your daughter’s registration form.
 Netball Wellington runs excellent coaching courses.
-See the details on their website www.netballwellington.co.nz and register early.
+See the details on their website http://netballwellington.co.nz and register early.

 WCG enters a number of orienteering events throughout the year.
-Please watch the daily notices
+Please watch the daily notices for meeting times.

-– 25th Feb – CSW Championship Series begins
+17th February – CSW Championship Series begins

 WGC running singlet and black shorts